kbase/workspace_deluxe/docsource/buildinitclient.rst

 .. _buildinitclient:

-Build and Initialize the Workspace Client
+Build and initialize the workspace client
 =========================================

 This documentation describes how to build and initialize the workspace clients.